The Gleaners

 The Gleaners (Des glaneuses) is an oil painting by Jean-François Millet completed in 1857.
+It is held in the Musée d'Orsay, in Paris.

 It depicts three peasant women gleaning a field of stray stalks of wheat after the harvest.
 The painting is famous for featuring in a sympathetic way what were then the lowest ranks of rural society; it was received poorly by the French upper classes.